TheMadman/ceasoning/pages/mainpage.md

 complex relationships - for example, a csalt_store_fallback may contain a csalt_heap and a csalt_store_list of csalt_resource_file%s.

+\section example_1 An Example: Bytewise Copy Program

+The following example program shows a program which takes, as command line arguments, the file names of a file to copy from and a file to copy to.

+A few points to take away from this:

+- We never have to explicitely open, check, and clean up the files - this is done for us by the csalt_resource_use() function;
+- We have written the function which does bytewise copying to use generic types - if the stores were, instead, heap memory, or network sockets, we could pass a csalt_resource_list of those instead, making reusing or refactoring this code very simple.
+- There are still error cases that this program does not concern itself with checking or correcting: what should happen if the transfer only partially completes, then throws an error?
+Should the behaviour be different if the output file is an existing file vs. a file created by this program?
+What if the output "file" isn't a file at all, but a virtual file in e.g. `/dev/tcp`, `/proc` etc.?
+Since this issue can easily become very complicated, and the caller has much better knowledge of the arguments than the program, we just omit those considerations.

+\include bytewise_copy.c

 \section concepts Core Concepts

 Interfaces are struct definitions including the types of functions they support.